cysouw/diathesis/text/c02_structure.md

 c. ^* Hier wird es getanzt.
 :::

 A different kind of isolated subject diathesis is subject demotion of the nominative subject to a prepositional phrase.
-An example is the *geben + zu‑Infinitiv* [@next], see [@sec:zuinfinitive-geben-demotion].
+An example is the *geben+zu‑Infinitiv* [@next], see [@sec:zuinfinitive-geben-demotion].
 In this diathesis, the subject is demoted to an optional non-governed prepositional phrase ~~[SBJ › ADJ]~~.
 The demotion is the only role-remapping that is happening in this diathesis, so I propose to call such a diathesis a ~~Demotive~~.

 ::: ex
 ~~Demotive [SBJ › ADJ]~~